samy-bouchentouf/LKB/README.md

 ↓
 Chat
 ↓
-Answer
+Generated Answer
 ```

 ---

 # Chat

-Allows users to interact with the laboratory AI assistant.
+The Chat page exposes the AI assistant.

 Questions are processed through: